MatuaDoc/OnslowCollege.github.io/11dit/programming/assessment.md

 Welcome to the Python Quiz!

 QUESTION 1: What is the keyword used to define a function?
-    1 - func
-    2 - def
-    3 - method
-    4 - sub
-Type the correct number: 2
+Type the correct answer: def
 Correct!
 You have 1 point.

-QUESTION 2: What punctuation mark is placed at the end of an if statement?
+QUESTION 2: Type the punctuation mark is placed at the end of an if statement?
     1 - full stop (.)
     2 - exclamation mark (!)
     3 - colon (:)